iftekmahmud/iftekmahmud.github.io/blog/wireless-dos/README.md

 - **Beacon Flood Attacks:** Overwhelm clients with fake beacon frames, advertising nonexistent APs, causing confusion or resource exhaustion.
 - **Jamming Attacks:** Emit radio signals to interfere with legitimate wireless communications, effectively blocking network access.

-These attacks exploit the IEEE 802.11 protocol’s management frames, which are often unencrypted and unauthenticated, making them easy to spoof.
-Let’s dive into the most prevalent type, which is the deauthentication attack, to understand its mechanics and impact.
+These attacks exploit the IEEE 802.11 protocol's management frames, which are often unencrypted and unauthenticated, making them easy to spoof.
+Let's dive into the most prevalent type, which is the deauthentication attack, to understand its mechanics and impact.

 ## Deauthentication Attacks